Man arrested with bogus Boris Johnson license after drink-driving incident in the Netherlands - ExBulletin

 Man arrested with bogus Boris Johnson license after drink-driving incident in the Netherlands

-Dutch police say officers were surprised when arresting a man in connection with a drink-driving incident over the weekend, when his driver’s license named him ‘Boris Johnson”.
+Dutch police say officers were surprised to arrest a man in connection with a drink-driving incident over the weekend, when his driver’s license named him ‘Boris Johnson’.

 Key points: